jwtk/jjwt/README.md

 <a name="jws-create-header"></a>
 #### Header Parameters

-A JWT Header provides metadata about the contents, format and cryptographic operations relevant to the JWT's Claims.
+A JWT Header provides metadata about the contents, format and cryptographic operations relevant to the JWT's `payload`.

 If you need to set one or more JWT header parameters, such as the `kid` [(Key ID) header parameter](https://tools.ietf.org/html/rfc7515#section-4.1.4), you can simply call